Nadwey/PSMoveClicker-electron/README.md

 ### Control panel usage

 - Swing force - Sets force of the swing (default -4, you should keep this negative)
-- ADOFAI mode - fixes multiple clicks at once in ADOFAI (noticable in levels like [Fear Grows](https://www.youtube.com/watch?v=LyX6_KqIwwU))
+- ADOFAI mode - Fixes multiple clicks at once in ADOFAI (noticeable in levels like [Fear Grows](https://www.youtube.com/watch?v=LyX6_KqIwwU))
-- Clicking on controller info - Will blink the controller
+- Clicking on controller info - Will "blink" the controller

 ### Geometry Dash?